 DD DAY 2013

 Delia Derbyshire Day 2013 was the first of its kind - a day that celebrated and highlighted the fascinating work of Delia Derbyshire (1937-2001), the pioneering electronic music composer most famous for realising the original Dr Who theme and her work for the BBC Radiophonic Workshop.
 It took place at Manchester’s music venue Band on the Wall.
-2013 is the Dr Who 50th Anniversary and therefore of Delia Derbyshire’s iconic original theme and this event launched the celebrations.
-A feature on DD Day broadcast on BBC 4′s The Today Programme Listen here.
+2013 is the Dr Who 50th Anniversary and therefore of Delia Derbyshire’s realisation and arrangement of the iconic original theme and this event launched the celebrations.
+Amongst much regional and national press coverage, DD Day 2013 was featured on BBC Radio 4′s The Today Programme..

 A panel discussion with esteemed Delia Derbyshire experts:

 - Mark Ayres (Composer and BBC Radiophonic Workshop archivist).
 Mark represents the Delia Derbyshire’s estate and was bequeathed her archive following her death before donating it to the University of Manchester.